Raise your hand if this has ever happened to you. (It’s okay. Nobody’s lookin’.):

 Was Going to Say…

-This is the part where I’m supposed to say, “Try again.”
-I was going to say that.
-Maybe hum a few bars of “the sun will come out tomorrow, but your bottom dollar….”
 But if you’ve gathered your courage, worked hard, polished and submitted your very best to a contest with less than stellar results, the Pollyanna thing rings a bit hollow, doesn’t it?

 Not to mention trite.

-So rather than sugarcoat disappointment, I’m going to tell you the truth: Writing contests aren’t for everyone.
+So rather than sugarcoat disappointment, we’re going to tell you the truth: Writing contests aren’t for everyone.
 Only you can decide whether or not they’re for you.
 Whether or not you want to risk it.
 Whether your confidence as a writer can withstand repeated losses.
 If losing a contest or two or three or more is going to make you fade and fold as a writer, you may want to forego that route.
 If your confidence in your skills is enough to brush off the disappointment and keep plugging, have at it.
 Just choose wisely.

 Not the Sum Total